openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 equally important.

 All non-deprecated components of the Open edX project must have one or more named maintainers.
-When no such maintainers exists, this will be considered an urgent problem to solve.
+When no such maintainer(s) exist, this will be considered an urgent problem to solve.

 This OEP proposes a formal definition of the role of maintainer that